brain-score/vision/docs/source/modules/tutorial.rst

    pasting it into the ``my_model_submissions`` folder, and renaming it to something like ``my_custom_submission``.
 This will take care of all the tricky submission stuff, and you can just focus on implementing the actual model inside ``models/base_models.py``.
 3. Now the fun part: scoring a model that you create!
-In this guide we will be implementing a light-weight Pytorch model and submitting that.
+In this section we will be implementing a light-weight Pytorch model and submitting that.
 All this entails is adding a little bit of extra stuff to ``models/base_models.py``.
 4. The easiest way to do this is to simply copy all the code in the file